srinivaspalnati22-png/srinivaspalnati22-png/README.md

 </div>

 > ⚠️ **If stats stay blank / show a broken-image icon:**
+> 1. **The old `github-readme-stats.vercel.app` domain is dead** — its owner paused the public deployment (503 `DEPLOYMENT_PAUSED`), which is exactly what caused the broken squares in your screenshot.
+It's not a mistake in your file.
+The project's own maintainers now point everyone to **[GitHub Stats Extended](https://github.com/stats-organization/github-stats-extended)**, an actively maintained fork with an identical API — the two cards above now use `github-stats-extended.vercel.app` instead, which should render immediately.
+> 2. The old `github-readme-streak-stats.herokuapp.com` domain is also dead — the streak card above already points to `streak-stats.demolab.com`, the maintained mirror.
-> 1. This file must live in a **public** repository named **exactly** `srinivaspalnati22-png` (same as your GitHub username) — that's the only repo GitHub renders on your profile page.
+> 3. This file must live in a **public** repository named **exactly** `srinivaspalnati22-png` (same as your GitHub username) — that's the only repo GitHub renders on your profile page.
-> 2. The old `github-readme-streak-stats.herokuapp.com` domain is dead — this version now points to `streak-stats.demolab.com`, the maintained mirror.
-> 3. The free stats server occasionally rate-limits; if a card is greyed out, just refresh after a minute or two.
+> 4. Even maintained instances are shared/free-tier and can rate-limit under heavy traffic.
+If a card is ever greyed out again, refresh after a minute — and if it becomes a recurring problem, the permanent fix is self-hosting your own instance (one-click deploy from the same repo to your own Vercel account).

 <br/>